 Second mortgages and HELOCs

 You can have multiple mortgages on one property.
-A first mortgage has priority — they get paid first in a foreclosure.
+A first mortgage has priority β they get paid first in a foreclosure.
 A second mortgage lender sits behind them, which means more risk for that lender, which means higher rates for you.

 HELOCs (Home Equity Lines of Credit) work similarly, using your existing equity as collateral to give you a revolving credit line.
 Many Canadian investors use these to fund down payments on additional properties.
+Another collateral-based product to be aware of is the reverse mortgage, where your home serves as collateral without requiring monthly payments β an option available to Canadian homeowners aged 55 and older.

 Cross-collateralization